godaddy-wordpress/woocommerce-sequential-order-numbers/readme.txt

 3. Order numbers will continue sequentially from the current highest order number, or from 1 if no orders have been placed yet

 == Frequently Asked Questions ==

+= Where are the settings? =

+The plugin doesn't require any :).
+When you activate it, it gets to work right away!
+Orders will automatically become sequential, starting from the most recent order number.

 = Can I start the order numbers at a particular number? =